-It was upon completion of his certification in the summer of 2019 that he was asked to step into a full time teaching position in a mixed 7th/8th grade classroom at the Monadnock Waldorf School in Keene.
-He has loved teaching middle school and has learned immensely through his work with this class as well as mentors and colleagues.
+It was upon completion of his Waldorf teacher certification program in the summer of 2019 that he was asked to step into a full time teaching position in a mixed 7th/8th grade classroom at the Monadnock Waldorf School in Keene.
+He loved teaching middle school and learned immensely through his work with this class as well as mentors and colleagues.

-He is excited to continue with his Waldorf teaching in a new venture in North Carolina while finishing his MEd.
-He is eager to help form this new Waldorf initiative in Raleigh, putting down roots close to his home town of Spartanburg, South Carolina.
+He is excited to continue teaching in a new venture in North Carolina while finishing his M.Ed.
+Leland eagerly helped form this new Waldorf-inspired initiative in Raleigh, putting down roots close to his home town of Spartanburg, South Carolina.
 In his free time he enjoys running (and is currently training to complete his second marathon), hiking, playing his upright bass, reading and spending time with loved ones .

-Jamie Kelly holds a Master in Education from the University of North Carolina at Chapel Hill, where she concentrated her research on Waldorf Education.
-She began her teaching journey as a preschool teacher at Christ church in downtown Raleigh.
-After learning about Waldorf education, she left to become the lead teacher of Sun Star Farm's transitional kindergarten, a Waldorf based preschool program in Apex, NC.
-While there, her growing passion for Waldorf education lead her to serve on the founding board of directors of the Raleigh Oak Charter School, demonstrating vision and leadership as one of her many talents.
-Following her board tenure, Jamie then went on to become one of four lead kindergarten teachers at Raleigh Oak Charter School, were she worked to integrate Waldorf methods of teaching into public education.
+Jamie Kelly holds a Master of Education degree from the University of North Carolina at Chapel Hill, where she concentrated her research on Waldorf Education.
+She began her teaching journey as a preschool teacher at Christ Church in downtown Raleigh.
+After learning about Waldorf education, she left to become the lead teacher of Sun Star Farm's transitional kindergarten, a Waldorf-inspired preschool program in Apex, NC.
+While there, her growing passion for Waldorf education led her to serve on the founding board of directors of the Raleigh Oak Charter School, demonstrating vision and leadership as one of her many talents.
+Following her board tenure, Jamie become one of four lead kindergarten teachers at Raleigh Oak Charter School, where she worked to integrate Waldorf-inspired methods of teaching into public education.

 Jamie is a passionate, dedicated teacher who brings joy to her class children, works collaboratively with their families, and altogether embodies the spirit of Waldorf principles.
 Jamie plans to continue her studies working towards a certification in Waldorf Education over the next several years.

-We are privileged, and so very excited, that Jamie has decided to join The Unity School, bringing her abundance of talent and immense love of educating young children in the Waldorf tradition to our incoming mixed age kindergarten class.
+We are pleased to have Jamie nurturing the children in our Early Childhood program.
+She brings an abundance of talent and immense love of educating young children in the Waldorf-inspired tradition to our mixed age kindergarten class.

 Heather has been an educator for over 15 years.
-She holds a BA in Environmental Science from Boston University, and a M. Ed from Antioch New England University with Waldorf Education.
-She has held teaching positions at Monadnock Waldorf School, Cobb Meadow School, and ran an in home Waldorf program called Summer Song School.
+She holds a Bachelor of Arts in Environmental Science from Boston University, and a Master of Education from Antioch New England University with Waldorf Education specialization.
+She has held teaching positions at Monadnock Waldorf School, Cobb Meadow School, and was the director of a home-based Waldorf-inspired program called Summer Song School.
 Heather has a deep understanding and love of Waldorf education which she has developed by living into the philosophy both professionally and personally.
-She raised two children who attended Waldorf school in New Hampshire where she and her family resided until 4 years ago, when they moved to sunny North Carolina.
+She raised two children who attended Waldorf schools in New Hampshire where she and her family resided until 4 years ago, when they moved to sunny North Carolina.

-Following her move to NC, Heather became involved with the effort to launch the Raleigh Oak Charter School, where she then worked along side Jamie Kelly as a lead kindergarten teacher, and as a mentor in the art of Waldorf principles of education to her fellow educators.
+Following her move to NC, Heather became involved with the effort to launch the Raleigh Oak Charter School, where she worked alongside Jamie Kelly as a lead kindergarten teacher, and as a mentor in the art of Waldorf principles of education to her fellow educators.

-Heather joins The Unity School in this first year as Faculty Mentor, and to provide curriculum support.
-In this role, her many years of experience will enhance the strengths of our first grade and kindergarten teachers.
-Heather also brings with her a magnificent talent for the arts, such as Waldorf puppetry, handwork, and watercolor painting-other ways she will provide support to our teachers.
+Heather joined The Unity School in it first year as Faculty Mentor, Chair of the College of Teachers, and to provide curriculum support.
+In this role, her many years of experience enhances the strengths of our first grade and kindergarten teachers.
+She has a magnificent talent for the arts, such as puppetry, handwork, and watercolor painting-other ways she provides support to our teachers.

-Heather will serve as our primary substitute teacher, will head the festivals committee, organize and lead book study groups, as well as parent education events.
+Heather is the handwork teacher and serves as our primary substitute teacher.
+She also heads the festivals committee, organizes and leads book study groups, as well as parent education events.

-Our goal is to cultivate a vibrant, connected, and involved parent community dedicated to the overall well-being of our students, and to the principles of Waldorf education.
-We will have many opportunities for parent volunteers both in and outside the classroom.
-All volunteers will be required to complete a background check.
+Our goal is to cultivate a vibrant, connected, and involved parent community dedicated to the overall well-being of our students.
+We have many opportunities for parent volunteers both in and outside the classroom.
+All volunteers are required to complete a background check.

-Regular parent volunteers interested in assisting the kindergarten class, chaperones/ transportation for field trips and outings, and assistance for recess times and certain activities such as gardening.
+Regular parent volunteers interested in assisting the class teachers as needed, chaperones/ transportation for field trips and outings, and as needed, assistants for recess times and certain activities such as gardening.

-Please indicate on your application if you are interested in being a parent volunteer!
+Let us know if you are interested in being a volunteer!